fiorix/go-diameter/README.md

 ## Performance

 Clients and servers written with the go-diameter package can be quite performant if done well.
-There's a simple benchmark tool to help testing servers and identifying bottlenecks.
+Besides Go benchmarks, the package ships with a simple benchmark tool to help testing servers and identifying bottlenecks.

 The results below are from two Intel i5 quad-core with 4GB ram on a 1Gbps network, with 4 concurrent clients hammering the example server: